In this article

 At 500 messages, the cognitive load of holding the entire conversation in memory while writing structured output is high enough that most people give up, skim, and produce incomplete minutes.
 Critical action items get missed.
 Deadlines go unrecorded.
 The resulting document does not reflect what was actually agreed.

-In a typical work WhatsApp thread, critical information lives in voice notes:
+In a typical work WhatsApp thread, critical information lives in voice messages:

 "I talked to the client this morning.
 They're okay with pushing the deadline to Friday but they need the design mockups by Wednesday.
 I told them we could do that.
 Sarah, can you prioritize the mockups?"

-That one voice note contains a decision, a deadline change, a commitment to the client, and an action item.
+That one voice message contains a decision, a deadline change, a commitment to the client, and an action item.
 Without transcription, it is just a play button in the chat.

-When a voice note contains a proper noun, a product name, or a project code that Whisper does not recognise, the transcription may substitute a phonetically similar word.
-If your team uses internal terminology, it is worth reviewing the transcribed voice note content in the ThreadRecap output before distributing the final minutes.
+When a voice message contains a proper noun, a product name, or a project code that the transcription service does not recognise, the transcript may substitute a phonetically similar word.
+If your team uses internal terminology, review the transcribed voice message content before distributing the final minutes.

 ThreadRecap's meeting recap output is structured but plain text.
 You can paste it into:

-In a group of 15, maybe 5 people were active in the planning discussion.
-Filter to those 5 to remove noise and produce cleaner minutes.
+In a group of 15, perhaps 5 people were active in the planning discussion.
+Ask the analysis chat to focus on those people or roles, then review the output against the messages.

 Many teams use a single WhatsApp group for months or years of ongoing chat.
-When a specific discussion — a product review, a client call recap, a sprint planning exchange — happens inside that group, the surrounding messages are irrelevant to the meeting minutes.
-Using ThreadRecap's date range filter combined with the participant filter isolates exactly the messages that belong to the meeting.
-A group with 40 members and 5,000 historical messages can yield clean, focused minutes for a two-hour planning discussion involving 6 participants, without any manual message sorting.
+When a specific discussion — a product review, a client-call recap, a sprint-planning exchange — happens inside that group, the surrounding messages can add noise.
+Ask the analysis chat to focus on the discussion and relevant people, then use the source messages to confirm the result.

-The participant filter is also useful when a decision-making thread involves a subset of the group and others joined only to ask unrelated questions.
-Filtering them out of the meeting minutes is not about excluding people; it is about keeping the documented record accurate.
+This focus is useful when a decision-making thread involves only a subset of the group and others joined only to ask unrelated questions.
+It is not a replacement for reviewing the original conversation.

 WhatsApp "meetings" are messy — messages arrive out of order, people respond hours later, side conversations happen in between.
 But they also capture something that formal meetings miss: the informal back-and-forth where real decisions happen.